npbyers0401/npbyers0401.github.io/_pages/about.md

 title: "About me"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-This is the my home on the web.
+This is my home on the web.

 Lorum Ipsum.